pmuens/awesome-serverless/README.md

 - [Being a good citizen in an event-driven world](https://serverless.com/blog/ajay-nair-good-citizen-event-driven-world-emit-2017/) - Post about considerations when designing event-driven systems.
 - [Nuclio and the future of serverless computing](https://thenewstack.io/whats-next-serverless/) - Post about the [Nuclio](https://github.com/nuclio/nuclio) serverless project.
 - [Serverless v1.24.0](https://serverless.com/blog/serverless-v1.24.0/) - Announcement blog post for Serverless Framework v1.24.0.
+- [Contract-based testing for event-driven architectures](https://serverless.com/blog/dave-copeland-contract-based-testing-event-driven-architectures-emit-2017/) - How to do contract-based testing in serverless architectures.

 ## Screencasts